 Further, a distribution fee at the annual rate of 0.6% per annum for the Regional and Specialist Funds and 0.35% per annum for the Bond Funds of the Fund's average daily total net assets is payable to the Authorised Distributor in respect of Class X Shares in compensation for providing distribution-related services to the Funds in respect of these Shares.
-A distribution fee at the annual rate of 1.0% per annum is payable for all Funds in respect of Class T Shares for providing distribution-related services to the Funds in respect of these Shares.
+A distribution fee at the annual rate of 1.0% per annum is payable for all Funds in respect of Class T Shares for providing distribution-related services to the Funds.